 Questions readers ask

-- Tinnitus 911 is a real product you can buy, sold by PhytAge Labs through a long video sales letter, and it carries a money-back guarantee, so it is not a scam in the sense of taking payment and shipping nothing.
-However, it has no published independent clinical trial showing it reduces tinnitus, and its marketing has used cure-style claims and a promotional backstory that go well beyond the evidence.
+Tinnitus 911 is marketed by PhytAge Labs through a long video sales letter.
+It has no published independent clinical trial showing it reduces tinnitus, and its marketing has used cure-style claims and a promotional backstory that go well beyond the evidence.
 Treat the silence-your-tinnitus claims with skepticism.

-- Quietum Plus is likewise a genuine product with a money-back guarantee rather than an empty-box scam, but the same caution applies: there is no independent randomized trial demonstrating it reduces tinnitus, and the marketing promises far exceed what any tinnitus authority supports.
-The product is real; the cure claims are not evidence-based.
+Quietum Plus is marketed through a similar video sales format, but the same caution applies: there is no independent randomized trial demonstrating it reduces tinnitus, and the marketing promises far exceed what any tinnitus authority supports.
+The cure claims are not evidence-based.

-- The clearest red flag is any claim to cure, silence, or permanently eliminate tinnitus, because no supplement has been shown to do that.
+The clearest red flag is any claim to cure, silence, or permanently eliminate tinnitus, because no supplement has been shown to do that.
 Other warning signs include a long video that cannot be skipped or paused, a dramatic personal-discovery backstory, a doctor or researcher persona that is hard to verify, countdown timers and fake stock counters, conspiracy framing about doctors or drug companies, and a proprietary blend with no independent testing.
-A legitimate product makes modest claims and offers a real refund policy.
+A defensible claim uses modest wording and cites relevant evidence.
+A refund policy is a purchase term, not evidence.

-- Supplements that correct a documented deficiency, such as vitamin B12, zinc, or iron, are legitimate for the minority of people who are actually deficient and should be tested first.
+Supplements that correct a documented deficiency, such as vitamin B12, zinc, or iron, may be appropriate for the minority of people who are actually deficient and should be tested first.
 Beyond that, the honest position is that no supplement has proven efficacy for tinnitus.
-A product with a genuine money-back guarantee at least lets you try one without financial risk, but a guarantee is not the same as evidence that it works.
+A refund policy does not change that evidence position.

 Primary sources